Patient education: Blood in the urine (hematuria) in adults (Beyond the Basics)

 Hematuria is the medical term for red blood cells in the urine.
 Red blood cells in the urine can come from the kidney (where urine is made) or anywhere in the urinary tract (figure 1).
-The urinary tract includes the ureters (the tubes that carry the urine from the kidneys to the bladder), the bladder (where urine is stored), and the urethra (the tube through which urine exits the body).
+The urinary tract includes the ureters (the tubes that carry the urine from the kidneys to the bladder), the bladder (where urine is stored), the prostate (in men), and the urethra (the tube through which urine exits the body).

 TYPES OF HEMATURIA